Mac-thartcher/Mern-expenses-application/README.md

 - Sharing features like exporting expense reports.

 ### Files Needed in This Project
-To organize the MERN stack expenses tracker app, the following files are needed:
+To organize the MERN stack expenses tracker app, I will be using the following files:

 ### Backend (Node.js + Express)
 1. **server.js**: Entry point for your backend server.